the-events-calendar/the-events-calendar/readme.txt

 3.x is a complete overhaul of the plugin, and as a result we're starting the changelog fresh.
 For release notes from the 2.x lifecycle, see <a href="http://m.tri.be/k">our 2.x release notes.</a>

+= 3.5.1 =

+* Patched a bug where the “Recurring event instances” setting was impacting month view, instead of just appearing on list-based views (thanks to alexhammerstein on the forums for this report!)
+* Addressed an issue caused by our recurrence refactor where certain sites/hosting providers experienced a fatal error blocking admins from the dashboard (thanks to Jared on the forums for the first report!)
+* Fixed an uncaught exception/fatal error that appeared during the conversion of recurring events for some users (thanks to Mariruth on the forum for the first report of this!)

 = 3.5 =

 * Incorporated fully responsive styles and functionality for all Events views!
 For an overview of the changes, see <a href="http://m.tri.be/hv">this blog post</a>